 Karleen Gribble has been researching and publishing on aspects of women’s infant feeding practice and beliefs for over a decade.
 Her research interests include adoptive breastfeeding, long-term breastfeeding, infant feeding in emergencies and peer-to-peer milk sharing.
-She also has an interest in children's rights, childhood trauma and child protection.
+She also has an interest in children's rights, childhood trauma, adoption and child protection.

 Karleen has numerous papers on these subjects published in peer-reviewed journals.
 She is frequently invited to speak on her research to professional and lay audiences in Australia and Internationally.